 Somerville is a tiny town located in the state of Alabama.
 With a population of 769 people and two constituent neighborhoods, Somerville is the 320th largest community in Alabama.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Somerville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Somerville is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Somerville who work in sales jobs (12.27%), teaching (11.52%), and office and administrative support (10.04%).
+Unlike some towns, Somerville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Somerville are a mix of both white- and blue-collar jobs.
+Overall, Somerville is a town of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Somerville who work in teaching (11.36%), food service (8.64%), and management occupations (7.73%).

 Also of interest is that Somerville has more people living here who work in computers and math than 95% of the places in the US.